To determine the lithium concentration in the blood to maintain an appropriate level or to detect lithium toxicity

 Patients should talk to their doctor about the timing of the sample collection.
 Lithium blood levels must be performed at least 12 hours (usually 12-18 hours) after the last dose of lithium.
 Since dosage timing varies and some types of tablet release lithium more slowly, detailed collection instructions may vary.

 What does the test result mean?

-The therapeutic range for lithium has been established as 0.4 – 1.2 mmol/L (0.4 to 1.0 mmol/L in most patients).
+The range of effective blood concentrations (the “therapeutic range”) for lithium has been established as 0.4 – 1.2 mmol/L (0.4 to 1.0 mmol/L in most patients; lower end of the range for maintenance therapy and in the elderly).
 Within this range, most people will respond to the drug without symptoms of toxicity.
 Response and side effects will be individual, however.
 Some people’s condition will not be adequately treated at the lower end of the therapeutic range and some people will experience excessive side effects at the upper end.
 Patients should work closely with their doctor to find the dosage and concentration that works the best for them.

 Is there anything else I should know?

 Lithium is excreted mainly by the kidneys.
 Long-term use of lithium carries a risk of decreased kidney function.
 Patients with kidney disease may have increased lithium levels because of decreased elimination.
-Doctors will monitor kidney function over time with tests such as urea, and creatinine, usually every six months.
+Doctors will monitor kidney function over time with tests such as urea, and creatinine, before starting treatment and at intervals thereafter, usually every six months.